 We understand that during the initial waiting period for your UC payment you may worry about buying food, and feeding your household or family.

 If you find yourself without food, you may be eligible to visit a Food Bank.
-To get emergency food that will last a minimum of 3 days you can:
+To get emergency food that will last a minimum of 3 days you can contact:

 Tips for eating on a budget